-Looking back on the past year, can you believe all the things you and fellow journal editors managed to accomplish?
+Looking back on the past year, can you believe everything you and your fellow journal editors accomplished?

-With the ongoing pandemic and countless other stressors, saying 2021 was full of challenges doesn’t even begin to cut it.
+With the pandemic and countless other stressors, saying 2022 was full of challenges doesn’t even begin to cut it.
 Here’s to you for making it through and for all your efforts to support the advancement of scholarship!
-Editors do incredibly important work, which bears emphasis, especially now when so many editorial teams are being put to the test amid heightened pressures to disseminate timely peer-reviewed research more rapidly.
+Editors do incredibly important work, which bears emphasis, especially now when so many journal teams are being put to the test amid heightened pressures to disseminate timely peer-reviewed research more rapidly.

-We hope you’ve had the opportunity to take a much-needed break this holiday season.
+We hope you have the opportunity to take a much-needed break this holiday season.
 Of course, if your editorial team is like most, you’ve probably been anxiously planning for your next issue during your time off.
 But have you made any journal-related New Year’s resolutions?

 The new year is a blank slate (or should we say screen?) of digital opportunity just waiting for your journal to make its latest mark!